Ayantech1234/Micro-Savings-Piggy-Bank/README.md

-# 🚀 Blockchain Project – XXX
+# 🚀 Blockchain Project – Micro-Savings-Piggy-Bank

 ## 🧩 Project Description
 This project is built on the **Celo Blockchain** network and demonstrates how to interact with smart contracts in a decentralized way.